jshafto/app_academy_notes/w3_learning_objectives.md

     - `git clone <url>`
         - creates a new folder in your current directory named after the repo you're cloning
 - Use Git to push a local commit to a remote branch
-    - e.g. `git push origin master`
+    - `git push <remote> <branch>`
 - Use git to make a branch, push it to github, and make a pull request on GitHub to merge it to master
     - a branch is a separate timeline in Git, reserved for its own changes
         - very important when you are working on a team
     - `git  branch <name-of-your-branch>` creates named reference to your current commit, and lets you add commits without affecting the master branch
     - `git checkout <name-of-branch>` if you want to open an existing branch
-    - the `-u` flag is short for --set-upstream, and it tells git you want your local branch to follow a remote branch.... you need it the first time you push a new branch
+    - the `-u` flag is short for `--set-upstream`, and it tells git you want your local branch to follow a remote branch. you need it the first time you push a new branch
-    - `git pull` will update all your local branches with code from their remote counterparts. fetches from remote, then merges with your local branches
+    - `git pull` will update all your local branches with code from their remote counterparts. first fetches from remote, then merges with your local branches
-    - a pull request is a GitHub, not a git features
+    - a pull request is a feature of GitHub, not of git itself
         - github makes a comparison page of your code against the base branch that can be reviewed by your team, and then merged by the repo maintainer
 ```
 > git branch my-changes